abbreviatedman/spellbound/data/quotes.md

 375
 00:17:56,533 --> 00:17:58,416
-Um, uh, sorry, we were just so...
+Um, uh, sorry, we were just so…

 376
 00:17:58,421 --> 00:18:00,048